 Evidence of settled status once granted

 Successful EU nationals will have evidence of their status “in digital form”, ie they will not be given a paper document.
 Their status can be confirmed online through the Home Office online checking service: ‘View and Prove your Rights in the UK’.

 EU national family member of an EU national who is given settled status will also be issued with a Biometric Residence Document if they don't already have one.

 What if settled status is refused?

-Applications made after 30 March 2019, if refused, will instead have a statutory right of appeal before an independent judge who will decide whether they should have been granted status.
+If the review fails, applications made after 30 March 2019 will have a statutory right of appeal before an independent judge who will decide whether they should have been granted status.
 Article 18(1)(r) of the draft Brexit withdrawal agreement.

 However if it is refused on “suitability grounds” (eg criminality), they would have to use judicial review - a lengthy and expensive process.